haproxy/haproxy/doc/lua-api/index.rst

   * **`*a`**: reads from the socket until the connection is closed.
 No end-of-line translation is performed;

-  * **`*l`**: reads a line of text from the socket.
+  * **`*l`**: reads a line of text from the Socket.
 The line is terminated by a LF character (ASCII 10), optionally preceded by a CR character (ASCII 13).
 The CR and LF characters are not included in the returned line.
 In fact, all CR characters are ignored by the pattern.
 This is the default pattern.

-  * **number**: causes the method to read a specified number of bytes from the socket.
+  * **number**: causes the method to read a specified number of bytes from the Socket.
 Prefix is an optional string to be concatenated to the beginning of any received data before return.

   If successful, the method returns the received pattern.
 In case of error, the